Fergus Gillion

-Gillion is the younger brother of Auckland FC forward Liam Gillion.

 Club career

 Youth career

 Gillion played for Onehunga Sports and then Auckland United at youth level, before joining the Phoenix academy in 2022.

 Wellington Phoenix

 On 27 August 2023, Gillion made his debut for the Wellington Phoenix in an Australia Cup match against Melbourne City.
 Gillion made his A-League Men debut on 28 October 2023, making two league appearances in the 2023–24 season.

+Gillion would make one substitute appearance in Wellington's 2025 Australia Cup run in their opening match against Perth Glory.
+Following a 1–1 draw the match went to penalty shoot-out, where Gillion converted his penalty as the Phoenix advanced to the next round.

+Bula FC

+Following his departure from the Phoenix, Gillion signed for Fijian club Bula FC to take part in their inaugural OFC Professional League campaign.

+On 17 January 2026, Gillion made his debut for Bula FC in a 2–2 draw against Vanuatu United, starting in both Bula FC's first ever official match as well as the first ever match of the OFC Professional League competition.

+Gillion made 18 appearances for Bula FC and picked up one assist in a 1–2 victory over PNG Hekari.
+Gillion would depart the club following the conclusion of their season.

+Auckland City

+On 19 June 2026, Gillion signed for Northern League club Auckland City.

+On 20 June 2026, Gillion made his debut for Auckland City in a Northern League fixture against Birkenhead United.

 International career

 Gillion was called up for the New Zealand U20 squad for the 2024 OFC U-19 Men's Championship.

 Gillion was named as part of the 21-player New Zealand U20 squad for the 2025 FIFA U-20 World Cup that took place in Chile from September to October 2025.
 Gillion made three appearances in the tournament, with New Zealand exiting after the conclusion of the group stage.